stevenwin/stevenwin.github.io/_posts/2018-04-02-AsianPhoenix.md

 And that's also partially why I've become a bipolar mess the past few days.
 I know my Asia trip is coming to an end.
 I have regrets for missing on some experiences.
 But I also realize these regrets are irrational ideals, because at that moment, I weighed all options and chose the presumably best one.
 I have a glimpse of what awaits me at home, and the responsibility of taxes, other people's problems and the reality of suffering is stirring up anxieties.

-But this too shall pass and I know when I see my girlfriend and family next week, life will take on a new form and I'll be motivated with new emotions.
+But this too shall pass and I know when I see everyone again next week, life will take on a new form and I'll be motivated with new emotions.
 This chapter of my life will be locked away, re-visted in times of need, forever.